Kong/docs.konghq.com/app/_src/gateway-operator/support.md

 ## Version compatibility with Kubernetes

-Version compatibility matrix with Kubernetes versions can be found in our [reference](/gateway-operator/{{ page.release }}/reference/version-compatibility/).
+You can see the version compatibility matrix with Kubernetes versions in the [compatibility reference](/gateway-operator/{{ page.release }}/reference/version-compatibility/).